iluvjava/Python-JS-Csharp-ClusterFuck/My SeeSharp Library Attempt/LibraryDetails.md

     - Floyd buildheap seems to work on non repeating elements.
 - Things that Changed:
     - We will need 2 size parameters to take care of the size, of counts the number of unique element, used as a constraint for the heap array.
 The other one counts the number of total elements in the queue.

+### Further Future Improvements
+- Deficiency of the previous way of tracking the frequencies of repeating elements.
+    - Don't have to use a map that maps the elements to their frequencies.
+    - Each element is mapped to an unique index in the array:
+        - Make a new array with the same length where each element is an integer, representing the frequency of that element in that index.
+- What will be Changed?
+- When swapping the elements in the array, we swap the frequencies correspondingly!!!
+    - bool Contains(T arg):
+        - No changes.
+    - void Enqueue (T arg):
+        - Increment the frequencies or initialize the frequencies as 1.
+    - void Remove(T arg):
+        - If the element is in the index map, remove the element and update the frequency
+        - If freq is 1, then remove the element in the index and freq map.
+    - MyLittleArrayHeapPriorityQueue<R> BuidHeap(R[] arg):
+        - This one is going to be a bit complicated as we need to extract on array into 2 array where one is the element array and the other one is the frequencies.
+So we need to rebuild it for that with a map.
+    - protected bool Register(T arg):
+        - This method is called whenever we try to add a new element into the queue.
+        - Return true if the element is added into the queue and it is not present before.
+        - When registering, it will attempt to modify both the Frequencies and Indices:
+            - If the element is not presented in the index map, it will add the Freq to the end of the freq array, and return true.
+            - If the element in already in the index map, find the index and increment freq.
+    - protected bool Resign(T arg):
+        - This method will temper with the indices and freq of element.
+        - if the element is never registered, throw error.
+        - Decrement the element frequency by 1.
+        - If the element's frequencies is zero, return true
+        - else returns false.
+    - protected void AutomaticResize()
+        - Update the freq array and the heap elements array altogether.
+    - protected Swap(int arg1, int arg2):
+        - We are going to swap the element and its freq together.